Charlie (2015 Malayalam film)

 Charlie is a 2015 Indian Malayalam-language adventure drama film directed by Martin Prakkat and written by Prakkat and Unni R. Produced by Prakkat, Joju George and Shebin Becker, the film stars Dulquer Salmaan and Parvathy.
 The music is composed by Gopi Sundar, while Jomon T. John handles the cinematography.
 The film released on 24 December.
 It won 8 awards at the 46th Kerala State Film Awards, including Best Actor, Best Actress, Best Director and Best Cinematography.
-It was remade into Marathi and Tamil as Deva and Maara, respectively.
+It was remade into Bengali as Surjo and Marathi and Tamil as Deva and Maara, respectively.

 Plot

-Tessa (Parvathy) is a graphic artist who runs away from home to avoid an unwanted matrimonial alliance.
-With the help of her journalist friend, she acquires a rented apartment in a dilapited house.
-Initially, she hates the tattered place, but soon she learns that the room was previously occupied by a carefree vagabond named Charlie (Dulquer).
-When she starts cleaning up, she discovers a photo and a graphic novel of this man.
-The sketches in the novel depict the events from the previous New Year's Eve when a small-time thief tried to rob the man's room.
-In a turn-of-events, the man joined him in his nightly theft routine and snuck up on the roof of another house.
+Tessa is a graphic artist who runs away from home to avoid an unwanted marriage that her family has finalized for her.
+With the help of her journalist friend, she acquires a rented apartment in a dilapidated house.
+Initially, she hates the tattered place, but soon she learns that the room was previously occupied by a carefree vagabond named Charlie.
+When she starts cleaning up, she discovers a photo and a graphic novel about this man.
+The sketches in the novel depict the events from the previous New Year's Eve when a small-time thief tried to rob the Charlie's room.
+In a turn-of-events, Charlie joined him in his nightly theft routine and snuck up on the roof of another house.
 But there, they encountered something shocking that left them stunned.
 The novel stops there abruptly with sketches of the dumbstruck faces of Charlie and the thief on the last page.
 This piques Tessa's curiosity about the rest of the story, as well as the previous occupant of the room.

 Intrigued, Tessa starts looking for the people in the man's sketches.
 Backtracking his steps, she meets the man's "father" (who is more of a friend).
 She also comes across a boat servant named "Pathrose" who tells her the story of Mariya/Queen Mary.
-Mariya was a middle-aged woman, who was sexually exploited by her procurer husband from youth.
-Once, Charlie took out the now terminally ill Mariya to the sea at midnight with the help of Pathrose for her birthday.
-But Mariya jumped into the ocean to her death, that left Charlie stunned with shock and grief.
+Mariya was a middle-aged woman, who was sexually exploited by her procurer husband in her youth.
+Once, Charlie took the now terminally ill Mariya to the sea at midnight with the help of Pathrose for her birthday.
+But Mariya jumped into the ocean to her death, that left Charlie with shock and lasting grief.
 Following up on more clues, Tessa gets news that Charlie is staying in a hotel and rushes to meet him.
 However, she misses him just by a few seconds.
 Later a helper boy in the hotel explains to her that Charlie had just rescued Mariya's daughter from her father's exploitation, after creating a ruckus.